Unboxed-Software/solana-course/content/paging-ordering-filtering-data.md

 *By the end of this lesson, you will be able to:*

-- Page, Order, and Filter accounts
+- Page, order, and filter accounts
 - Prefetch accounts without data
 - Determine where in an account’s buffer layout specific data is stored
 - Prefetch accounts with a subset of data that can be used to order accounts